Self-Stabilizing Repeated Balls-into-Bins: Self-Stabilization of repeated balls into bins

 It is not difficult to prove that random variables $Y_1, \dots, Y_{a+b}$ are \emph{negatively associated} (e.g., see Theorem~13 in~ \cite{DR98}).
 Thus we can apply (see Lemma~7 in~\cite{DR98}) the Chernoff bound~(\ref{CB:lowertail}) with $\delta = \varepsilon / (1+\varepsilon)$ to r.v. $X$ to obtain

 \end{proof}

 From the above lemma it easily follows that, if we look at our process over a time-window $T = T(n)$ of polynomial size, after the first round we always see at least $n/4$ empty bins, w.h.p.
 More formally, for every $t \in \{1, \dots, T\}$, let $\mathcal{E}_t$ be the event ``The number of empty bins at round $t$ is at least $n/4$''.
-From Lemma \ref{lemma:emptying} and the union bound we get the following lemma (for full-detailed proof see the Appendix).
+From Lemma \ref{lemma:emptying} and the union bound we get the following lemma.

 \begin{lemma} Let $\confvl_0$ denote the initial configuration, let $T = T(n) = n^c$ for an arbitrarily large constant $c$.
 For any large enough $n$ it holds that

 where $\gamma$ is a suitable positive constant. \end{lemma}